JunioCesarFerreira/ORM-Study-in-Go/README_en.md

 - 242 runs: 4249418 ns/op, 74619 B/op, 1480 allocs/op
 ```

+---

+### Testing with CRUD

+---

 ## Conclusion
 The benchmarks reveal significant differences in performance and resource usage among the three tested approaches.
 The single SQL query reading proved to be the most efficient in terms of execution time and memory allocation.
-The manual CRUD approach, although slower, maintained moderate memory usage.
+The manual DAO approach, although slower, maintained moderate memory usage.
 Finally, the GORM approach, despite being the most convenient in terms of development, resulted in higher execution time and greater resource usage.

+---

 ## Contributions